zollerp/RTD-AWF/source/class3/module2/module2.rst

 ####################################

 In this module, we will work with Device ID+ and get the identifier reported back into /var/ltm/log of BIG-IP.
-Additional a BIG-IP reports into ELK Stack.
-So you can correlate data for anaylses.
+Additional BIG-IP reports into ELK Stack and within the ELK Dashbaord we correlate data i.e. Device Identifier, User, IP and Unified BOT Information for anaylses.

-.. warning:: This is not a full integration to show a Device ID+ / AWF Demo.
-Currently we are working on Use Cases which can be integrated into the Demo.

-.. note:: We are currently working on a use case to leverage Device ID+ together with AWF and will update the Module accordingly.
-If you got a specific AWF "Device ID+ Usecase" in mind, please reach out to Patrick Zoller.
+.. note:: If you got a specific AWF "Device ID+ Usecase" in mind, please reach out to Patrick Zoller.

 **Device ID+ Overview**